phobo-, phob-, -phobia, -phobias, -phobe, -phobiac, -phobist, -phobic, -phobism, -phobous

 - Tickets ranging from $5 to $25,000 for businesses with excessive noise complaints were to be issued: arrests, in the most extreme cases, might be made, and cars with blaring alarms were to be towed away.

 Those who have acrophobia are afraid of being on high floors of buildings or even on the tops of hills or mountains.
 They often feel anxious when they approach the edge of bridges, rooftops, stairwells, and railings.

 Sometimes individuals who have acrophobia not only have an excessive fear, but sometimes they feel an uncontrollable urge to jump.

-There are people who suffer from acrophobia who also have fantasies and physical sensations of falling even when standing on firm ground.
+There are some people who suffer from acrophobia and also have fantasies and physical sensations of falling even when they are standing on firm ground.

 Those who have acrophobia in elevators or on escalators, balconies, and stairways are probably related to the fear of heights; as is the fear of flying or falling.